Abdullah-Usmani/DMS-CW2024/README.md

     - Unaddressed, could be a memory leak issue or due to the reduced millisecond delay.
 - **Collision handling bugs**:
   - Initially had issues whereby some projectiles clearly missed units but still counted as collisions.
     - Addressed by cropping images to content size using photo editing software.
   - Some hits would be counted as kills, and kills were dependent on reduced number of enemies.
     - Addressed by introducing `CollisionManager.java` class and revamping the entire collision detection functionality.
 - **JUnit testing**
+  - Requirement of JavaFX to be loaded and some tests failing due to requiring other actions to proceed beforehand
+    - Addressed by using Platform to import the JavaFX library and the usage of delays within tests
-  - Unaddressed issues in some tests cases of `Config`, `Controller`, `PauseMenuController`, `LevelParent`, `LevelBoss`.
+  - Issues in some tests cases of `Config`, `Controller`, `PauseMenuController`, `LevelParent`, `LevelBoss`.
+    - Unaddressed due to lack of time

 ---